You are here

 The latest Berlingo is a practicality tour-de-force.
 Big, square, and consequently hugely useful.
 Good job, Citroen

 What is it?

 Epic value from Citroen here.
 Odd to think you could go into one dealer and choose from either the box-like Berlingo or the stylised DS3, but there you go.
 The Berlingo majors on comfort, economical diesels and an enormous interior.
 Very practical.

 The steering’s surprisingly good and like all things that feel like they’ve been derived from a van, actually quite perky.
 But the ride can be crashy when loaded and there’s way too much lean.

 It’s capable of absorbing bumps well enough when not fully laden, but the aerodynamics of the average conservatory mean you get wind noise on the motorway.
 There’s also a general boominess inside the cabin thanks to a big space and the hard, reflective plastics that form it.

-There’s a 1.6-litre petrol with 95bhp that gets to 62mph in 13.8 seconds, but best ignore it as it’s useless.
-Better to go for the range-topping 115bhp 1.6-litre Hdi diesel that hits 62mph in 12.1 seconds and 107mph.
+There are a couple of petrols on offer, but best ignore tham and go for one of the diesels.
+The 120bhp range-topper hits 62mph in 11.4secs and tops out at 109mph, all the while returning a respectable 64.2mpg.
 It pulls hard enough and though noisy, is capable of motivating the Berlingo at normal m-way speeds.

 On the inside